samstork/MysteryProject/Characters/Drug Dealer Sportie.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
-A grungy guy, member of the [[Sports Association]].
+A grungy guy, member of the [[Taranis Fencing]].
 Really down on his luck, always needs money, and is selling drugs to kids at clubs.

 ### Important Facts